Vheissu/hive-stream/README.md

 The `BLOCKS_BEHIND_WARNING` value is a numeric value of the number of blocks your API will fall behind from the master before warning to the console.

-The `CHAIN_ID` value is only for Hive Engine related operations.
 The `API_URL` is the Hive API.
 If you want to enable debug mode, set to `DEBUG_MODE` to `true`.
 The configuration values and their defaults can be found [here](https://github.com/Vheissu/hive-stream/blob/master/config.js).

 ```
 const options = {